Signs of criticality in social explosions

-To support our claim about the occurrence of a high correlation at some time points of the hashtag posting during the demonstrations we have performed a network-based study for each event.
+To support our claim about the occurrence of a high connectedness at some time points of the hashtag posting during the demonstrations we have performed a network-based study for each event.
 We have built temporal one-hour networks in such a way that strongly connected nodes represent the similarity of expression through the tweeter's hashtags in that hour.
-In this way, we found that the system is systematically highly correlated by alternating quasi-periodic periods of sustained high correlations, before and during the event day.
-The networks are characterised by having high values of modularity on those points of quasi-periodic high correlation.
-On the other hand, during the event day, the systems present the highest correlation and at that point, their network-representations have a low modularity value while high nestedness.
-In consequence, we demonstrated the existence of two kinds of high correlations: a global hierarchical one surrounded by several sustained points of high correlations characterised by the coordination within the subgroups.
-The simplifications found in the first part of the work should be a consequence of the second type of high correlation, the modular one, because this is the only one which has occurred already in the data-windows `before'.
+In this way, we found that the system is systematically highly correlated by alternating quasi-periodic periods of sustained high connectedness, before and during the event day.
+The networks are characterised by having high values of modularity on those points of quasi-periodic high connectedness.
+On the other hand, during the event day, the systems present the highest connectedness and at that point, their network-representations have a low modularity value while high nestedness.
+In consequence, we demonstrated the existence of two kinds of high connectedness: a global hierarchical one surrounded by several sustained points of high connectedness characterised by the coordination within the subgroups.
+The results suggest that the simplifications found in the first part of the work are a consequence of the second type of high connectedness, the sustained modular one, because this is the only one which has occurred already in the time window ``before".